 Sitar & Tabla

 Sitar and Tabla move together like a river and its banks.
 Their sounds compliment each other while the melodies of the sitar interlock perfectly with the tabla’s intricate rhythms.
 Improvisations between Sitar and Tabla make performances engaging and entertaining.
-Enjoy the videos below with Seattle-based tabla player, Ravi Albright.
+Enjoy the videos below with Detroit based tabla player Pavan Kanekal and Seattle based tabla player Ravi Albright.

 Sitar & Dance